 Under this category, the principal applicant is allowed to obtain residency for a spouse and children as dependents.

-The rentista residency category is available to people who have an income of at least $2,500 per month (or $30,000 USD per year).
-There are two options to qualify for this residency.
+The rentista residency category is available for people who have an income of at least $2500 per month.
+There are 3 options to qualify for this residency.

 Regardless, upon approval of residency, $2,500 must be deposited in a Costa Rican account every month for 24 months.